 It’s not you

 So again, I’m not saying this to victim blame or to shame anyone.
-But sometimes you start to feel like you’re crazy when you have to cut off contact with so many people because you’ve lived with abusive relationships your whole life!
+But sometimes you start to feel like you’re crazy when you have to cut off contact with so many people because you’ve lived with toxic relationships your whole life!
 Especially if you were raised by someone who’s abusive.

 Familiar territory